Amazon FBA Startup Costs

 The answer depends on:

-• How much you're ready to invest
+• How much are you willing to invest in

 • How serious you are about building a long-term, scalable brand

-🔍 What You'll Learn in This Guide:
+🔍 What You Will Learn in This Guide:

-• A realistic breakdown of startup costs
+• Practical startup costs breakdown

 💡 Planning to Build a 6- or 7-Figure Brand?

-• Make smarter decisions
+• Making smarter decisions

-• Avoid beginner pitfalls
+• Avoiding beginner pitfalls

-• Launch faster and more confidently
+• Having a faster and more reliable launch

 🎯 Ready to Follow a Proven System?